puppetlabs/relay-docs/docs/reference/relay-workflows.md

 ## Triggers

 Triggers map incoming events to workflows.
 The `triggers` key contains an array of individual triggers, any of which can cause the workflow to run.
 Each trigger must have `name` and `source` keys, and may optionally have `binding` and `when` keys.

+There is a separate guide to [adding triggers to your workflows](/docs/using-workflows/adding-triggers.md) with an end-to-end description of Relay's trigger system.

 ### name